The World IT Project finds New Zealand base at Victoria

 They are among 87 researchers from 47 countries who will assist in conducting nationwide surveys designed to identify and examine critical IT issues faced by firms and their employees.

 Dr Cranefield, who is leading the New Zealand research, says she is delighted to work alongside world-class researchers for a project that will not only provide valuable information on the worldwide state-of-play and enable international comparisons, but also allow for country-specific analysis.

 "The study will provide us the opportunity to better understand issues facing New Zealand's IT profession, and find out what, if anything, is distinct about our IT culture," says Dr Cranefield.

 "It will also allow New Zealand, along with other countries that have been historically underrepresented in studies of the IT industry, to gain an equal voice in the global research conversation."

 The New Zealand survey began this week and Dr Cranefield and Dr Oliver hope to survey IT professionals across industries and from a range of organisation types and sizes.

 Dr Oliver says the project will help improve infrastructure for international mobility of IT professionals, and also highlight where recruitment priorities could be directed.

-“IT professionals are everywhere and represented in every type of industry sector, public and private.”
+"IT professionals are everywhere and represented in every type of industry sector, public and private," she says.